denoland/manual/basics/debugging_your_code.md

 `--inspect-wait` or `--inspect-brk` flags.

-The `--inspect` flag allows attaching the debugger at any point in time, `--inspect-wait` will wait for debugget to attach and start executing code, while `--inspect-brk` will wait for the debugger to attach and will pause execution on the first line of code.
+The `--inspect` flag allows attaching the debugger at any point in time, `--inspect-wait` will wait for debugger to attach and start executing code, while `--inspect-brk` will wait for the debugger to attach and will pause execution on the first line of code.